 If you don’t have a macro lens, don’t worry, any lens from 50mm to 200mm will work.

-After the lens and cameras, you will also need a tripod.
+After the lens and cameras, you will also often need a tripod.
 This piece of equipment will improve your work by leaps and bounds.
 Of course, it’s not very comfortable to carry a tripod around, but your flower photography is worth it.

 2. Know Your Lenses